TolikPylypchuk/SharpHook/docs/articles/hooks.md

 event propagation will be ignored since event handlers are run on other threads.

 The library also provides the `SharpHook.GlobalHookBase` class which you can extend to create your own implementation of the global hook.
-It calls the appropriate event handlers.
-You only need to implement a strategy for dispatching the events.
+It calls the appropriate event handlers, and you only need to implement a strategy for dispatching the events.
 It also contains a destructor which will stop the global hook if this object is not reachable anymore.

-Events raised by these classes will have the instance of `IGlobalHook` as a sender.

 Next article: [Reactive Global Hooks](reactive.md).